Magnetic flux quantum: Superconducting magnetic flux quantum

-Derivation of the superconducting flux quantum
+Derivation

 The following physical equations use SI units.
 In CGS units, a factor of c would appear.

+The setup for the derivation of magnetic flux quantization, showing the external magnetic field inside the hollow superconductor and the integration contour $\mathcal{C}$.

 The superconducting properties in each point of the superconductor are described by the complex quantum mechanical wave function Ψ(r, t) – the superconducting order parameter.
 As with any complex function, Ψ can be written as Ψ = Ψ_{0}e^{iθ}, where Ψ_{0} is the amplitude and θ is the phase.
 Changing the phase θ by 2πn will not change Ψ and, correspondingly, will not change any physical properties.
 However, in the superconductor of non-trivial topology, e.g. superconductor with the hole or superconducting loop/cylinder, the phase θ may continuously change from some value θ_{0} to the value θ_{0} + 2πn as one goes around the hole/loop and comes to the same starting point.
 If this is so, then one has n magnetic flux quanta trapped in the hole/loop, as shown below:

 Per minimal coupling, the current density of Cooper pairs in the superconductor is: